Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Doubly Robust Estimation and Inference

-The above results indicate that the IPW and doubly robust estimators obtained from the smoothed estimating equations are asymptotically equivalent to their corresponding original unsmoothed estimators; in other words, the smoothing process preserves the asymptotic efficiency and robustness of the original estimators, but simplifies the calculation.
+Proof of Theorem \ref{thm:dr} is given in Web Appendix E. It indicates that the doubly robust estimator obtained from the smoothed estimating equations are asymptotically equivalent to the original unsmoothed estimator; i.e., the smoothing process preserves the asymptotic efficiency and robustness of the original estimators, but simplifies the calculation.
 Also, Theorem \ref{thm:dr} formally states that the doubly robust estimators (both $\widehat{\bm \theta}_q^{\text{DR}}$ and $\widehat{\bm \theta}_q^{\text{DR}*}$) are semiparametric efficient when both $\mathcal M_{ps}$ and $\mathcal M_{om}$ are correctly specified and remain consistent when either $\mathcal M_{ps}$ or $\mathcal M_{om}$ is misspecified.
+Finally, another advantage of using the smoothed estimating equation is that it allows for fast computation of the asymptotic variance matrix, $\bm\Sigma^{\text{DR}}$, via the sandwich variance method.
+In Web Appendix E, we provide an explicit variance estimator for $\bm\Sigma^{\text{DR}}$.
+The finite sample performance of $\widehat{\bm\theta}_q^{\text{DR}}$ will be investigated in Section~\ref{sec:simulation}.